Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 © 2022 Engineering Ingegneria Informatica S.p.A.

-PySpark Connector has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreements No 952003 [AI REGIO](https://www.airegio-project.eu/) and 870062 [CAPRI](https://www.capri-project.com/).
+PySpark Connector has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreements No  870062 [CAPRI](https://www.capri-project.com/).

 ### Are there any legal issues with AGPL 3.0?
 Is it safe for me to use?